MidnightDreamerX17/skill20/Rules.md

 When moving past an enemy, the mover and enemy make opposed Dexterity checks.
 If the mover wins, then they can continue movement unimpeded.
 If the enemy wins, then the movement is halted.
 The mover can expend 10 feet of movement in order to get an additional attempt.
 One can imagine that an extremely fast combatant would spend three or more attempts to get past a dextrous foe.

+Attacks to a target's backside gain a bonus of +4 to accuracy.

+If a combatant is in melee with at least one enemy, then the combatant is considered to be facing that enemy.
+If the combatant is in melee with two or more enemies, then they must choose which enemy they are facing.
+Some special tactics may force combatants to face in a specific direction, or force their shields to only be useful in one direction.

 #### Map-less Combat

 Each side of combatants has a front row and a back row.